encode/django-rest-framework/docs/api-guide/schemas.md

         User            |   ['user']
         UserView        |   ['user']
         UserViewSet     |   ['user']
-        PascalCaseXYZ   |   ['pascal case xyz']
+        PascalCaseXYZ   |   ['pascal-case-xyz']
-        IPAddressView   |   ['ip address']
+        IPAddressView   |   ['ip-address']

 2. If View is not an instance of ViewSet, tag name will be first element from the path.
-Also, any `-` or `_` in path name will be replaced by a space.
+Also, any `_` in path name will be replaced by a `-`.
 Consider below examples.

     Example 1: Consider a user management system.
 The following table will illustrate the tag generation logic.